KyptheChip/Codecool-Shop/README.md

 <img src="src/main/webapp/static/img/shop.png">

 Codecool shop is an ecommerce website.
-You can browse products by category, or by looking them up, you can add them to your cart and make the purchase!
+You can browse products by category, or by looking them up, you can add them to your cart.
+I have yet to implement making a purchase.

 ## Technologies used